ironhack-labs/data-labs/module-3/lab-apache-spark/README.md

 ![Ironhack logo](https://i.imgur.com/1QgrNNw.png)

-# Lab | Advanced Topic: Introduction to Apache Spark
+# Lab | Introduction to Apache Spark

 ## Introduction

 This lab will introduce you to one of the most popular and cutting-edge computing frameworks - [Apache Spark](https://spark.apache.org/).
 Spark is a fast, in-memory data processing engine with developer-friendly APIs that allows data engineers to deploy and execute big data applications with ease and efficiency. **If you are motivated to continue developing yourself on the data engineering track, Spark is an extremely useful technology to learn.**

 Please be advised that in addition to a good foundation in Python and in technology in general, you are also recommended to have a mid- to high-profile computer for this lab because you will be executing millions of repeated sampling queries that run in parallel queues.
 Therefore, your computer should have multi-core CPUs and adequate memory.
 Refer to Technical Requirements below for details.
-Although a powerful computer is not required (as you can skip the repeated sampling code), it is strongly recommended so that you will get the most of this lab.
+Although a powerful computer is not required (as you can skip executing the repeated sampling code), it is strongly recommended so that you will get the most of this lab.

 ### Objectives